-Global supply chains have been disrupted by the COVID-19 pandemic, and more recently, by the Russia-Ukraine war.
+Global supply chains have experienced significant disruption in recent years as a result of the COVID-19 pandemic and the Russia-Ukraine war.
 While Bear Creek sources materials from local vendors where practicable, it relies on global supply chains to both import materials necessary to conduct its operations and export the products of its operations.
 Supply chain disruptions may negatively impact the availability, cost and transportation time of goods and services, which could impact the Company's operations, cash flows and delivery of gold and silver under its Mercedes Mine stream obligations.